Email privacy

 What’s the problem?

 Google says it isn’t using your email to train Gemini AI, which may mean the AI tool can’t be used to inadvertently spy on your correspondence, but it would take technical privacy protocols to prevent leakage within the Suite.
 There are no indications Google has taken such steps, and some unrelated changes to their AI policies don’t reassure us.
-If you share our concerns, you can turn off the feature, but you will lose some tools, including decades-old functions like Spellcheck:
+You can turn off the feature, but the simple solution loses tools like Spellcheck:

 • Go to All Settings in Gmail